2014 FIFA World Cup knockout stage: Netherlands vs Mexico

 The two teams had met in six previous matches, including in the 1998 FIFA World Cup group stage, a 2–2 draw.
 Mexico midfielder José Juan Vázquez was suspended for the match due to accumulation of yellow cards.

 Giovani dos Santos opened the scoring for Mexico early in the second half with a left-footed volley from outside the box after gathering a Dutch clearance.

 Mexico led until the 88th minute, when a Dutch corner was headed back by substitute Klaas-Jan Huntelaar for Wesley Sneijder to equalise with a hard shot from 16 yards.
-Only a few minutes later, with stoppage time coming to a close, Arjen Robben drew a penalty for the Netherlands after being fouled by Rafael Márquez on the right of the penalty area, which Huntelaar converted to win the match for the Netherlands.
+Only a few minutes later, with stoppage time coming to a close, Arjen Robben drew a very controversial penalty for the Netherlands after being fouled by Rafael Márquez on the right of the penalty area, which Huntelaar converted to win the match for the Netherlands.
 Netherlands advanced to the quarter-finals to face Costa Rica, while Mexico were eliminated in the round of 16 for the sixth tournament in a row.

 The match was the first time in World Cup history where a cooling break was instituted, with temperatures at 32 °C and humidity levels at 68%.